papadok24/Power-Pages-Jumpstart/docs/day-1/data-model.md

 - **Write**: Users can create/update pets where `pa911_petowner` = current user's Contact
 - **Delete**: Optional - typically restricted to prevent accidental deletion

+**Portal Usage**:
+- Customers view and manage their pets via the **My Pets** page (Entity List)
+- Pet records are displayed on the **Dashboard** in a summary section
+- Pet information is used to filter and display appointments (only appointments for the user's pets are shown)
+- Pet detail pages allow customers to view pet information and upload/manage documents via SharePoint integration
+- Pet records are created and edited through Entity Forms accessible from the My Pets list

 ---

 ### Service (Custom Entity)